-The Fund seeks to identify and assesses climate-related risks at the total fund level and at the individual asset level.
-The Fund has received a Climate Risk Report which includes both top-down and bottom-up analyses.
+The Fund seeks to identify and assess climate-related risks at the total fund level and at an individual asset level.
+The Fund's 2020 and 2021 Climate Risk Reports include a combination of both top-down and bottom-up analysis.
 The Fund recognises that the tools and techniques for assessing climate-related risks in investment portfolios are an imperfect but evolving discipline.
 The Fund aims to use the best available information to assess climate-related threats to investment performance.

-As far as possible, climate risks are assessed in units of investment return to enable them to be compared to other investment risk factors (see Portfolio Carbon Footprint/Carbon Footprint explanation in the Glossary for further detail).
+As far as possible, climate risks are assessed in units of investment return to enable them to be compared to other investment risk factors (see 'Carbon footprint/weighted average carbon intensity (WACI)' explanation in the Glossary for further detail).

-As Fund investments are primarily externally managed, the identification and assessment of climate-related risks is also the responsibility of individual fund managers appointed by the Fund.
-Existing fund managers are monitored on a regular basis.
+As Fund investments are predominantly externally managed, the identification and assessment of climate-related risks is also the responsibility of individual external investment managers appointed by the Fund.
+Existing external investment managers are monitored on a regular basis.

-Engagement activity is conducted with investee companies through selected stewardship partners including LGPS Central, EOS at Federated Hermes, and LAPFF (see below), in addition to that carried out by external investment managers.
-The Fund is, based on the Climate Risk Report recently received, devising a Climate Stewardship Plan in order to focus engagement resources on the investments most relevant to the Fund.
+Engagement activity is conducted with investee companies through selected stewardship partners including LGPSC, EOS at Federated Hermes, and LAPFF, in addition to that carried out by external investment managers.
+Based on the most recent Climate Risk Report received, the Fund has updated its Climate Stewardship Plan to ensure that engagement resources are focused on the most relevant investments in terms of climate risk.